import requests

 where = "sale_date >= '2022-01-01' and sale_date <= '2022-12-31'"

-where = where + " and category_code_description IN ('SINGLE FAMILY', 'Single Family')"
+where = where + " and category_code_description IN ('SINGLE FAMILY', 'Single Family')"# Create the query

 query = f"SELECT * FROM opa_properties_public WHERE {where}"